funnyzak/reqtap/README-EN.md

 ReqTap is a powerful, cross-platform, zero-dependency command-line tool for instantly capturing, inspecting, and forwarding HTTP requests.
 It serves as your ultimate "request blackhole" and "webhook debugger" for seamless HTTP request analysis.

+## Use Cases

+ReqTap is suitable for the following scenarios:

+- **Webhook development and debugging** - Receive and view HTTP notifications from other systems
+- **API interface testing and debugging** - Check if client-sent request data is correct
+- **Frontend development request analysis** - Analyze API requests sent by webpage JavaScript
+- **Microservices communication debugging** - Monitor HTTP calls between different services
+- **Network security auditing** - Capture and analyze suspicious network requests
+- **Payment callback handling** - Receive payment notifications from platforms like Alipay, WeChat Pay
+- **Automation workflow testing** - Test triggers from automation tools like Zapier, n8n
+- **HTTP protocol teaching demonstrations** - Visually demonstrate HTTP request structure and format
+- **System monitoring and troubleshooting** - Quickly test network connectivity and service availability
+- **Proxy and gateway development** - Use as a debugging tool for proxy servers
+- **Data collection and analysis** - Receive data reports from various devices or systems

 ## Features

 - **Instant Response** - Immediately returns 200 OK upon receiving requests, ensuring non-blocking client operations